 In accordance with the state and federal clean air acts, air pollutant standards are identified for the following six criteria air pollutants: ozone, carbon monoxide (CO), particulate matter (PM), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead.
 These air pollutants are termed criteria air pollutants because they are regulated by developing specific public health- and welfare-based criteria as the basis for setting permissible levels.
 In general, the air basin experiences low concentrations of most pollutants when compared to federal or state standards.
-The air basin is designated as either in attainment 66 or unclassified for most criteria air pollutants with the exception of ozone, PM{2.5}, and PM10.
+The air basin is designated as either in attainment70 or unclassified for most criteria air pollutants with the exception of ozone, PM{2.5}, and PM10.
 These pollutants are designated as non-attainment for both state and federal standards.
-By its very nature, regional air pollution is largely a cumulative impact in that no single project is sufficient in size to, by itself, result in non-attainment of air quality standards.
-Instead, a project's individual emissions contribute to existing cumulative air quality impacts.
-If a project's contribution to cumulative air quality impacts is considerable, then the project's impact on air quality would be considered significant.67
+By its very nature, regional air pollution is largely a cumulative impact in that no single project is sufficient in size to, by itself, result in non-attainment of air quality impacts.
+If a project's contribution to cumulative air quality impacts is considerable, then the project's impact on air quality would be considered significant.71